zaneGittins/bifract/docs/administration/prisms.md

 ## Managing Members

 Add or remove fractals from a prism at any time.
 Changes take effect immediately for all users.

-## Access

-Users can see a prism if they have access to at least one of its member fractals.
-Switching to a prism works the same as switching fractals via the selector in the UI.

-## Scope

-Dictionaries, dashboards, and notebooks can be scoped to a prism instead of a single fractal.
-Alerts remain per-fractal.